janosj/mongodb-singleview-covid/README.md

 2. Add the MongoDB sink connector.

 3. Start the data feed.
 The data feed reads data from a JSON file and publishes it to a Kafka topic.
-From there, the connector will propogate the events to the configured MongoDB cluster.
+From there, the connector will propogate the events to the configured MongoDB sink cluster.

 4. Examine the data using the MongoDB Compass.
 Review the video for notable points.